Flawless Physio Logo

 Best Running Shoes for Accessory Navicular Syndrome

-We recommend the Saucony Guide 15 for accessory Navicular syndrome due to its lightweight cushioned sole with a soft sock liner and medial arch support.
+We recommend the Saucony Guide 16 for accessory Navicular syndrome due to its lightweight cushioned sole, soft sock liner, and medial arch support.

-The lightweight cushioning protects the medial arch from the vibration of impact when running with medial arch support to help control pronation forces.
+The lightweight cushioning protects the medial arch from impact vibration when walking alongside medial arch support to help control pronation forces.

 The sock liner reduces friction and provides comfort to any shaped foot.